tum-cit-pl/precision-recovery-mixed-flowsens-benchmarks/README.md

 - **Users not using `EN-US` keyboard**: Switch the keyboard layout to match yours by
     - Clicking `en` in the right upper corner and
-    - Choosing your layout if suggested or clicking on `keyboard Settings` to set up another.
+    - Choosing your layout if suggested or clicking on `Keyboard Settings` to set up another.

 - Verify the analyzer works by